 Here are a couple ways to learn about who I am and what I do.
 First, some narrative.
-Then, a couple of different short bios that can be adapted for use elsewhere.
+Then, a couple short bios that can be adapted for use elsewhere.

 Academic Foci

-Although I have a variety of interests, I’m hoping to limit myself to three main areas of academic exploration moving forward:
+Although I have a variety of interests, I focus on three main research topics:

 But that shouldn’t stay there